dieser-niko/satisfactory-domain/README.md

-# Satisfactory Server with HTTPS
+# Satisfactory Server with Valid SSL

-This repository describes how to deploy a Satisfactory Server that has a valid SSL certificate so that the players don't have to accept a self-signed one.
+This repository describes how to provide a Satisfactory server with a valid SSL certificate, so that players don't have to accept a self-signed certificate.

 ## Setup

 Make sure that you have docker running on your system.

-Configure `Caddyfile` with the correct mail address and domain.
+- Clone/download the files from this repository onto your system (in a separate folder if possible).

-If you don't have another reverse proxy on your system, change port 7780 to 80 in the `docker-compose.yml`.
+- Copy/rename `.env.example` to `.env` and fill in your details.

-If you want to change the default config, refer to [wolveix/satisfactory-server](https://github.com/wolveix/satisfactory-server).
+If you want to change the default config for the Satisfactory server, refer to [wolveix/satisfactory-server](https://github.com/wolveix/satisfactory-server).

 Make sure to open the following ports:
 - 80/tcp